Inexpressible Joy

 But the angel said to the shepherds: Do not be afraid.
 I bring you good news that will cause great joy for all the people.
 Today in the town of David a Saviour has been born to you; He is the Messiah, the Lord.
 This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.
 Suddenly a great company of the heavenly host appeared with the angel, praising God and saying, 'Glory to God in the highest heaven, and on earth peace to those on whom His favour rests.
 Luke 2:10-14

-It is this knowledge that can still our hearts and fill us with inexpressible joy.
+A Saviour has been born to you!
+It is this knowledge that can still our hearts and fill us with an inexpressible and glorious joy.

-The angels' news was not only good news for the shepherds, or for the Jews, or for the people of those days, but for everyone—for you and me also.
+The angels' news was not only good news for the shepherds, or for the Jews, or for the people of those days, but for everyone, for you and me also.

 What will we do with this news?

-The shepherds did not delay; they went to seek Jesus.
+The shepherds did not delay; they left to seek Jesus.
 And they found Mary and Joseph, and the baby, lying in the manger.
-Then they glorified and praised God for everything they had heard and seen.

 When we see Jesus wrapped in swaddling clothes and laid in a manger, we are tempted to say, 'Surely this cannot be the Son of God.'
-But see His birth attended by a choir of angels, and we can only say, 'Surely it can be no other than the Son of God, concerning whom it was said, when God brings His firstborn into the world, let all God's angels worship Him (Hebrews 1:6). - Matthew Henry
+But see His birth attended by a choir of angels, and we can only say, 'Surely it can be no other than the Son of God, concerning whom it was said, when God brings His firstborn into the world, let all God's angels worship Him (Hebrews 1:6) - Matthew Henry

 The shepherds found Jesus and shared the good news with others.
+They returned to their flocks, glorifying and praising God.

 Inexpressible Joy